orlandoflowers/orlandoflowers/README.md

-- 👋 Hi, I’m @orlandoflowers, I'm a UX and UI Designer, with side developing jobs in general programming, full stack, web design, machine learning and AI.
+- 👋 Hi, I’m @orlandoflowers, I'm a UX and UI Designer, with side hobbies in general programming, full stack, web design, machine learning and AI.
-- 👀 I’m interested in learning solid core technologies
+- 👀 I’m learning solid core technologies
-- 🌱 I’m currently learning the depths of javascript,
+- 🌱 I’m currently learning the depths of javascript
 - 💞️ I’m looking to collaborate on any projects on tech
-- 📫 How to reach me, you can reach me: o.flores @ uc.cl
+- 📫 How to reach me, you can reach me: o.flores at uc.cl

 <!---
 orlandoflowers/orlandoflowers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.